bmatern/epitope-demo/README.md

 What if you don't have a Windows computer?

-* Output files for HLA-EMMA are provided in this repository [Link]
+* Output files for HLA-EMMA are provided in this repository [TODO: Add a Link]